Four Rio Grande Valley residents convicted in 2022 human-smuggling attempts in Corpus Christi

 Before making their way to Corpus Christi's shores, the four suspects were in a crash that killed four migrants while attempting to smuggle them from the Rio Grande Valley to Houston in 2019.

-According to ICE, which assisted in the investigation, the victims included migrants from Honduras, Mexico, Guatemala, El Salvador and Ecuador, as well as a 17-year-old boy from Ecuador and a pregnant woman from Honduras.
+According to ICE, which assisted in the investigation, the victims included migrants from Mexico, Guatemala and El Salvador, as well as a 17-year-old boy from Ecuador and a pregnant woman from Honduras.

 As part of his plea, Tena admitted to part in the plan and agreed to forfeit several properties in Roma and Pharr that he admitted to purchasing with the proceeds he received from the conspiracy.